pwalawko/fend-project-memory-game/README.md

 You can try your memory [here](https://pwalawko.github.io/fend-project-memory-game/).

+## Code Dependencies

+The app is built with the following code dependencies:

+1. Font Awesome
+1. Bootstrap
+1. ES6

 ## Contributing

 This repository is the project for Udacity Front-End Web Developer Nanodegree Program.